cmstas/Software/goodRunList/README.txt

 cd HLTrigger/Tools/python

 *** edit the last line of dcsonly_2015.py to change the first entry of getRunList to the first run you want in your list
+*** edit L70 with the outfile path you want the results written to

 python dcsonly_2015.py